If you are currently devoting to keto dieting, you can still have your favorite chocolate cupcakes.

 5. Start baking for about 25 – 30 minutes.
 Take the tray out and leave to cool down.

-Tip: Use a toothpick, insert it into the center of a cupcake, if it comes out clean with no batter, it is ready.
+Tip: Use a toothpick, and insert it into the center of a cupcake, and if it comes out clean with no batter, it is ready.
 However, in general, a baking time of 25 – 30 minutes is sufficient time already.

 For making the frosting or buttercream,

-1. Gather the cocoa powder, sweetener, butter in a bowl and beat well with an electric mixer for about 3 – 4 minutes, at medium speed.
+1. Gather the cocoa powder, sweetener, and butter in a bowl and beat well with an electric mixer for about 3 – 4 minutes, at medium speed.
 The formed texture should be light and looks fluffy.

-2. Then, add the kosher salt, vanilla extract.
+2. Then, add the kosher salt, and vanilla extract.
 Continue to beat, and add the milk a tablespoon at a time or until the frosting is well combined and not too thick.

-Tip: Add a tablespoon of the milk at a time to ensure the desired frosting texture is fluffy and light.
+Tip: Add a tablespoon of milk at a time to ensure the desired frosting texture is fluffy and light.

 Spread the frost on top of each of the cupcakes (make sure the cupcakes are already cooled).

-Tada … serving now to friends and kids.
+Voila … serving now to friends and kids.

 My Quick Nutrition Facts For Keto Chocolate Cupcakes